 Currently, Bob plays for pleasure in the Oklahoma Community Orchestra and is a member of the Classics Moods String Quartet; additionally, he plays solo cello for weddings, receptions, and other events.

-Janet Romanishin, DMA, University of Southern California, has performed in the Tucson Symphony, Ballet and Pops Orchestras, Arizona Opera Orchestra, Tulsa Opera Orchestra, Norman Flute Quartet, and Missouri Symphony Society Performing Arts Center Chamber Orchestra.
+Janet Romanishin, DMA, University of Southern California, has performed in the Tucson Symphony, Ballet and Pops Orchestras, Arizona Opera Orchestra, and Missouri Symphony Society Performing Arts Center Chamber Orchestra.
 Her many solo recitals include guest artist appearances at the University of Arizona and the University of Redlands, CA., as well as the Ada Arts Council Artist Series.
-She has performed at national conventions of Sigma Alpha Iota and the National Flute Association.
-On the founding board of the Oklahoma Flute Society, she has served in many capacities, including president and treasurer.
+Dr. Romanishin has performed at national conventions for both Sigma Alpha Iota and the National Flute Association.
+On the founding board of the Oklahoma Flute Society, she presented the inaugural recital for the Society in 1994, performed as featured soloist in the adult flute choir, and has served in many capacities, including president and treasurer.
 Dr. Romanishin has taught flute at Duquesne University and the Northern Arizona University Summer Fine Arts Camp, and flute and piano at South Mountain Community College (Phoenix).
-An active member of Oklahoma Music Teachers Association, she is currently president of Norman Area Music Teachers Association, and is a Nationally Certified Teacher of flute.
-She has presented educational performances about the flute family for schools through the Norman Arts and Humanities Guest Artist Program.
-She teaches flute, adjudicates, freelances, and performs and records with the Arioso Consort.
+An active member of Oklahoma Music Teachers Association, she is nationally certified as a teacher of flute.
+As a member of the Norman Arts and Humanities Guest Artist Program, she presented educational performances about the flute family for schools.
+She has substituted for the Tulsa Opera and performed with the Norman Flute Quartet and the Arioso Consort.
+She teaches flute and piano privately in Norman, adjudicates, freelances, and plays principal flute in the Oklahoma Community Orchestra.

 Gerald Warlick earned his Bachelor of Music Education degree from the University of Central Oklahoma.
 There he studied oboe with Richard Killmer, currently professor of oboe at the Eastman School of Music.
 He taught instrumental music in Crescent and Oklahoma City Public Schools; was adjunct professor of oboe and bassoon at the University of Central Oklahoma and performed as a member of the Oklahoma Symphony Orchestra.
 He has also performed with symphony orchestras in Enid, Fort Smith and Lawton.